5 Hybrid fundraising ideas for 2022

 Now that in-person fundraising has its momentum back, hybrid fundraising ideas will take a front seat and provide charities with a sense of security and sustainability in 2022.

-A hybrid fundraising event is an in-person fundraiser which supporters can also attend virtually.
+A hybrid fundraising event is an in-person fundraiser that supporters can also attend virtually.
 It allows for the furthest reach and most inclusive accommodation of supporter needs.

 Here are 5 ideas for hybrid fundraising to take into 2022: